kubernetes-sigs/gateway-api/geps/gep-3779/index.md

       → Destination sidecar has NO context that this came via "backend-service"
   ```

-Solving this problem either introduces security concern (e.g adding request metadata to indicate which service was dialed), or unnecessarily complex or in-efficient to solve.
+Solving this problem either introduces security concern (e.g adding request metadata to indicate which Service was dialed), or unnecessarily complex or in-efficient to solve.

 #### A Workload is Part of Multiple Services